bastislack/highline-freestyle/README.md

 # How to install node modules

-Open a terminal and in the root folder (highline-freestyle) and run `npm install`
+Open a terminal and in the root folder (highline-freestyle) run `npm install`

 # How to use the app in the current state

-Open a terminal and in the root folder (highline-freestyle) and run `npm start`
+Open a terminal and in the root folder (highline-freestyle) run `npm start`

 # Getting Started with Create React App